 2.1 ACAS Description.
-ACAS was developed as a safety-enhancing system to reduce the probability of midair collisions between aircraft.
-ACAS is a family of airborne devices that function independently of the ground-based Air Traffic Control (ATC) system and provide collision avoidance for a broad spectrum of aircraft types.
+ACAS was developed as a safety-enhancing system to reduce the likelihood of midair collisions between aircraft.
+ACAS is a family of airborne devices that functions independently of the ground-based Air Traffic Control (ATC) system and provides collision avoidance for a broad spectrum of aircraft types.
 ACAS iterations include Traffic Alert and Collision Avoidance System (TCAS) I, TCAS II, and ACAS Xa.
 TCAS I and II differ primarily by their advisory capability, with TCAS II including recommended vertical maneuvers.
 ACAS Xa was developed as an evolutionary enhancement to TCAS II version 7.1.
-From a flightcrew perspective, ACAS Xa provides the same collision avoidance prevention as TCAS II but is designed to alert the flightcrew more selectively.
-In this AC, TCAS I will be referred to as ACAS I. TCAS II and ACAS Xa will be referred to as ACAS II unless there is a need to specify the iteration to show the changes between systems (e.g., TCAS II has limitations that are different from ACAS Xa).
+From a flightcrew perspective, ACAS Xa provides the same collision avoidance prevention as TCAS II but is designed to improve airborne collision risk mitigation while reducing unwanted Resolution Advisories (RA).
+In this AC, TCAS I will be referred to as ACAS I. TCAS II and ACAS Xa will be referred to as ACAS II unless there is a need to specify the iteration to show the changes between systems (e.g., TCAS II has limitations that are not present in ACAS Xa).